Log in, then call a protected endpoint

 |---|---|---|---|

-Include the token in the Authorization header for all protected endpoints:
+Send the token in the Authorization header on protected endpoints:

 Authorization: Bearer {auth_token}